FSharpBristol/FSharpBristolPresentations/slides/FSharpTurtleTutorial.md

     | Move distance -> printfn "move %f" distance
     | Turn(direction, degrees) -> printfn "turn %A %f" direction degrees
     | SetPen state ->  printfn "set pen to %A" state
-    | SetColour colour -> "set colour to %A" colour
+    | SetColour colour -> printfn "set colour to %A" colour
 ```

 Pattern matching allows you to check type **and** bind the values inside that type in one step.
 Think switch statements on crack.